electron/electronjs.org-old/data/blog/webview2.md

 Electron and WebView2 both build from the Chromium source for rendering web content.
 Strictly speaking, WebView2 builds from the Edge source, but Edge is built using a fork of the Chromium source.
-Neither Electron nor WebView2 share any DLL files on the system with Edge or Chrome.
+Electron does not share any DLLs with Chrome.
+WebView2 binaries hard link agsinst Edge (Stable channel as of Edge 90), so they share disk and some working set.

 Electron apps always bundle and distribute the exact version of Electron with which they were developed.
 WebView2 has two options in distribution.